Check you’re in the right Universal Credit work-related activity group

 Contact your nearest Citizens Advice if you need help with your earnings threshold.

-You’ll be in the ‘all work-related activity’ group.
-This usually means you’ll have to find enough work to increase your earnings above your earnings threshold.
+Unless any of the other exceptions apply, you'll be in the ‘all work-related requirements group’.
+You'll have to find enough work to increase your earnings above your threshold.

 You're in full-time education